 Once a subject has been issued a citation in lieu of arrest or released pretrial subject to conditions (one of which being that the defendant will appear in court on a date specified), the following provisions dictate how failure to appear will be handled by the court.
 In summary, so long as the court does not determine that pretrial release is no longer possible, the court should issue a summons establishing a new court date.
-When the court issues a summons establishing a new court date.
-When the court issues a summons establishing a new court date.
-When the court issues a summons establishing a new court date into the LEADS Wanted file.
+When the court issues a summons establishing a new court date, they are not to be entered into the LEADS Wanted file.
 If the defendant misses a second court date or the court determines pretrial release is no longer possible and an arrest warrant is issued, such warrants are to be entered into LEADS directing law enforcement to take the defendant into custody.